goetz-markgraf/gamma-library/LEARN_GAMMA.md

 * filter predicate list – filters the [list] such that it contains only elements the match the [predicate]
 * find predicate list – find the first element in [list] where the [predicate] is true
 * zip list-1 list-2 – Creates a new list consisting of pairs of the curresponding elements from [list-1] and [list-2]
+* to-char-list string – creates a list of characters from the [string]
 * contains? predicate list – tests if [item] is in [list].
 This also includes strings.
 * does-not-contain? predicate list – tests if [item] is not in [list].
 This also includes strings.
 * is-empty? list – tests if [list or string] is empty, i. e. does not contain elements or characters